What does it mean when you dream about snakes?

 It’s important to interpret them in the context of your waking life, and not just from a negative perspective.

-Above, will have explored what it means to see snakes in your dreams and how they can be interpreted based on context clues.
 With this knowledge, you’ll be able to better understand your own dreams and gain new insights about yourself.

 Further reading about snakes in dreams

 - To learn more about dream interpretation in general, this Wikipedia page is a helpful resource.